go-eden/slf4go/README.md

 # Benefit

-As we can see, golang changes very quickly, and logger-tech isn't very mature.
+As we can see, golang changes very quickly, and the logger-tech isn't very mature.

 Separate the logger implement from modules maybe a good idea.